Frequently Asked Questions about Advance Parole

 Q: Where is an Advance Parole application to be submitted?

-A: For an employment-based adjustment of status, the Advanced Parole application is filed with either the Nebraska or Texas USCIS Service Center (depending on the location of the applicant).
-For family-based adjustment of status, it is filed with the Chicago USCIS processing center.
+A: For an employment-based adjustment of status, the Advance Parole application is filed with either the Phoenix (USCIS Phoenix Lockbox P.O.
+Box 21281, Phoenix, Arizona 85036), Dallas (USCIS Dallas Lockbox P.O.
+Box 660866, Dallas, Texas 75266) or Chicago (USCIS Chicago Lockbox P.O.
+Box 805887, Chicago Illinois 60680) Lockbox, depending on the I-797 receipt number for an applicant’s filed I-485 .
 However, in an emergency an application for an Advanced Parole can be filed in any local USCIS office.

 Q: What is the difference between an Advanced Parole and a Re-entry Permit?

 An Advanced Parole Approval functions like a visa to the U.S., while a Re-entry Permit functions like a passport.
-In another words, an alien with an Advanced Parole Approval still needs a foreign passport to enter into the U.S., while a permanent resident with a Re-entry Permit does not need a foreign passport to enter the U.S. Another difference is the duration: Advanced Pparole is valid for one year, whereas a Re-entry Permit is valid for two years.
+In another words, an alien with an Advanced Parole Approval still needs a foreign passport to enter into the U.S., while a permanent resident with a Re-entry Permit does not need a foreign passport to enter the U.S. Another difference is the duration: Advanced Parole is valid for one year, whereas a Re-entry Permit is valid for two years.
+For more information about Re-entry Permits, click here.

-Q: Is there a maximum number of days than an Alien can stay outside the U.S. while on AP?
+Q: Is there a maximum number of days that an Alien can stay outside the U.S. while on AP?

 A: The only limit to the amount of time is the one-year expiration date on the AP.
 The year period begins from the date the AP is issued.
 You cannot use the AP after it expires.